 Rev. Shields was elected at the 2008 General Convention of The AALC, and was subsequently reelected in 2012 and 2016.
 He was charged to explore and establish an online seminary program that would expand the training of pastoral candidates for The AALC.
 The first online class was taught in 2010 with one student.
 During the next five years, Rev. Shields deveopled a comprehensive program of theological instruction culminating in two degree programs.
 The MTS (Master of Theological Studies) degree program consisted of 29 courses and 87 credits.
 The MAR (Master of Arts and Religion) degree program consisted of 15 courses and 45 credits.

 In the last few years, ALTS has received interest from international students who desire an online seminary education.
 Men from the following countries have contacted the seminary: Uganda, Ghana, Norway, Great Britain, Japan, Wales, and Ecuador.

 Beginning in 2020, The Rev. Dr. Tom Stover was appointed as the 6th President of The American Lutheran Theological Seminary (pro tempore).
-Prior to Dr. Stover's appointment, Mr. Duane Kleven was hired as Seminary Administrator.
-Under their leadership, several developments took place in relatively short order: the establishment of an M.A.T.
-(Master of Arts in Theology) degree program, the restructuring of the M.A.R.
-(Master of Arts in Religion) degree program, the replacement of the M.T.S.
-(Master of Theological Studies) degree program with an M.Div.
-(Master of Divinity) degree program, the proposals of a Discipleship School and a Lay Academy, and the pursuit of academic accreditation for the Seminary.
+Under his leadership, several developments took place: the establishment of an M.A.T. program, the restructuring of the M.A.R. program, the replacement of the M.T.S.with an M.Div. program, the proposals of a Discipleship School and a Lay Academy, and the pursuit of academic accreditation for ALTS.